Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Simulated Learning Environments for Irrigation and Suction

 \subsubsection{Fluid Simulation With Color Diffusion}

 To simulate irrigation and suction, fluid behavior must be simulated and rendered with visual plausibility.
 PhysX 5 SDK provides the feature of simulating fluid particles on GPU using position-based dynamics (PBD), and more specifically, position-based fluids (PBF) \cite{macklin2013position}.
+Although PhysX 5 includes an existing PBF implementation, it focuses solely on numerical computation without rendering considerations.
+In this work, we further introduce a straightforward approach to fluid color mixing when using PhysX's PBF.

 In PBF, fluid is modeled by small particles with positions $\mathbf{x}_i$ and velocities $\mathbf{v}_i$.
 During each simulation step, the velocities of the particles are first predicted based on the external forces $\mathbf{f}_{ext}(\mathbf{x}_i)$, such as gravity: